 Disclaimer: This post contains an affiliate link.
 This means that should you click on certain links, and then subsequently purchase a product, I will receive a small commission.
 It costs nothing extra to you but helps keep my site running.
 Thank you for supporting me in this way.

-Where to stay in Kefalonia – The best places to stay
+Where to Stay in Kefalonia – The Best Places and Areas to Stay

 This bustling South coast resort village is popular with first time visitors to the island, mostly catering to those on package holidays with numerous hotels and self-catering apartments to choose from plus a mile long stretch of tavernas, cafes, bars, souvenir shops, mini markets, and car rental and excursion offices.